Who is Nigeria's new President-elect Bola Tinubu? - Local News 8

 Tinubu, who turns 71 later this month, was governor in Lagos between 1999 and 2007, where he is credited with pioneering reforms that led to transformation of the state, now Nigeria’s economic hub.

-He becomes Nigeria’s fifth president since the country returned to democratic rule in 1999, winning the race for the country’s top job on his first attempt.
-However, atopposition parties have rejected the results and will challenge the results in court.
+He will become Nigeria’s fifth president since the country returned to democratic rule in 1999, emerging as winner for the country’s top job on his first attempt.

+However, opposition parties have rejected the results and say they will challenge it in court.
+The election was marred by reports of voter suppression, and outbreaks of violence, particularly in Tinubu’s stronghold Lagos.
+Voters also faced lengthy delays and some election officials failed to turn up to polling stations.

-Tinubu has gone from grass to grace after leaving Nigerian shores for the US to study in Chicago and where he sometimes washed dishes to make ends meet, according to the Bola Tinubu library.
+Tinubu has gone from grass to grace after a rocky start.
+He left Nigeria for the US to study in Chicago and was sometimes forced to wash dishes to make ends meet, according to the Bola Tinubu library.

 Upon returning to Nigeria, Tinubu worked in the oil sector before venturing into politics.
 He was elected into the Nigerian senate in 1992 and served until the next year when the military seized power.
 He fled the country in 1994 after the pro-democracy group he co-founded failed to sway the military to relinquish power.